Skip to main content

 Building paths

-You can build a path using SVG:
+You can build a path from SVG data:

 import { parseSVG } from "redraw";